- Standards like PLCS, AP242, and MoSSEC facilitate interoperability and knowledge sharing, making collaboration easier.

-More than 15 years ago, ISO 10303 AP239 (PLCS) was approved as a mean to specify the information required to support a product and its support system throughout the life of a product.
+More than 15 years ago, ISO 10303 AP239 (PLCS) was approved as a means to specify the information required to support a product and its support system throughout the life of a product.
 Digital Thread and Twin as terms hardly existed then.

 Engineering is transforming and moving from paper-based workflows to data and model-based definitions.
 As such engineering activities in companies involve an ever-growing variety of systems, which makes the exchange of information between departments, suppliers, and customers more complex, but at the same time more rewarding when successful.

 A few years after PLCS was developed, the work on ISO 10303 AP242 started.
 AP 242 provide a complete and unambiguous product data representation to support CAD/CAE and PDM data exchange.
 It also includes product manufacturing information such as BOMs, metadata, material specifications and history of engineering change orders.

 Using standards like AP 242 and PLCS opens up system silos and facilitates knowledge sharing across value chains.
 Have a look at the picture below to see a simplified view of where each standard is used throughout a lifecycle.
 You will also find the standard AP 233 used for the exchange of systems engineering data.

 A key factor in interoperability and effective collaboration is the context of data.
 The collaboration process of complex engineering projects involves teams across different domains and organisations.
 Decisions and changes made in one domain of a project will have effects on the processes of other domains.
 Often the context of those decisions or changes does not get passed on and leads to confusion such as;

 - what requirement version should be used for a given simulation?

 - what analysis result should be used for this component?